Request Execution

 2 Resister the type visitor.

-There are built-in ConnectionAdapters for Spring Data’s Window and Slice.
+There are built-in built-in ConnectionAdapters for Spring Data’s Window and Slice.
 You can also create your own custom adapter.
 ConnectionAdapter implementations rely on a CursorStrategy to create cursors for returned items.
 The same strategy is also used to support the Subrange controller method argument that contains pagination input.

 CursorStrategy